After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 1. Modify the [[settings.yml|Configuring Settings]] and set either `use_rsync` or `use_rclone` to `true` based on what you used for backup.

-1. If your using Rclone, upload your rclone.conf into `~/cloudbox/`.
+1. If your using Rclone, upload your rclone.conf file into `~/cloudbox/`.
 You may also `nano ~/cloudbox/rclone.conf` and paste in your rclone.conf.

 1. Run the restore command (in `~/cloudbox`).